The Modern

 Most people use "free" generators to create static VCard QR codes.
 These codes are **unstable**.
 If you change your phone number, email, or job title, every card you've ever handed out becomes a piece of trash.

-Pro Tip: Always use a Dynamic QR Code for business cards.
-This allows you to point the code to a "Digital Business Card" page (like a Linktree or a personal site) that you can edit anytime.
+Strategic Insight: Always use a Dynamic QR Code for business cards.
+This allows you to point the code to a "Digital Business Card" hub that you can edit anytime.
+For more on this, see our guide to lifetime digital business cards.

 Technical Specifications for Flawless Printing